Shrove Tuesday and Pancake Races (With Foolproof Recipe of English Pancakes)

 - Continue to fry pancakes until all of the batter is used.
 If necessary, add a little more fat to the pan before pouring in the batter.

-- The debate rages about what to serve with pancakes.
-I veer towards the traditional lemon juice with a sprinkling of caster sugar.
-But warm, lightly stewed apples, sweetened and flavoured with cinnamon, served with a dollop of creme fraiche comes a close second.
-You might also use orange juice instead of lemon juice.
+The toppings for pancakes become more inventive year by year.
+I still veer towards the simplicity of traditional lemon juice or orange juice with a sprinkling of caster sugar.
+But caramalized apples or bananas, sweetened and flavoured with cinnamon, served with a dollop of creme fraiche, yoghurt or ice cream come a close second.
+Some people just spread with jam.

 © 2019 GlenR